andrewmoise/grits/README.md

 ### Isn't this IPFS?

 Yeah, kind of.
 I'd like to reuse parts of IPFS, and delvers into the code may have noticed that I'm reusing CID v0 as the format for the content blob addresses.
 IPFS is *so* heavyweight, though, and its latency seems to be high enough that it is a non-starter for use for individual web assets at the level of a single small file.
 I've wound up reimplementing a lot of stuff instead of trying to use IPFS's stuff.
-We're just operating in a different scope.
+We're just operating in a different domain.

 Specifically, we are *not* attempting massive scale or full peer-to-peer operation, but we *are* attempting to have high performance and lightweight process footprints, so that it's feasible to run the thing in a service worker or on a not-powerful server.